 Back in the late 1980s Perma-Chink Systems developed the very first borate preservative that could be applied to wood in the field during or after construction.
-Since then hundreds of thousands of log and conventionally constructed homes have been borate treated using the technology originally developed by Perma-Chink Systems.
-What made this possible was combining the borate with a combination of glycols that allow the borate to penetrate into the wood rather than remaining just on the surface.
-In addition, the glycols increase the efficacy of the boron allowing less applied product to be just, if not more effective than higher concentrations of borate water solutions alone.
+Since then, hundreds of thousands of log and conventionally constructed homes have been borate treated using the technology developed by Perma-Chink Systems.
+What made this possible was combining borate with a combination of glycols that allow the borate to penetrate the wood rather than remaining on the surface.
+In addition, glycols increase the efficacy of the boron allowing less product to be just as, if not more, effective than higher concentrations of borate water solutions.
 This technology is incorporated in both Shell-Guard RTU and Shell-Guard Concentrate.

-Pure borate / water solutions like our Armor-Guard are also used for topical applications but since they do not contain anything that aids in the penetration of the borate into the wood we recommend that they be used only on new, un-infested logs and be reapplied any time the home is stripped of its existing finish.
+Pure borate/water solutions like our Armor-Guard are also used for topical applications.
+Since they do not contain anything that aids in the penetration of the borate into the wood, we recommend that they be used only on new, un-infested logs and be reapplied any time the home is stripped of its existing finish.

 The one limitation of any topically applied borate is that it must be applied to bare wood.
-If there is anything on the surface that inhibits the absorption of water into the wood the borate solution will remain on the surface and no protection will be imparted to the wood itself.
+If there is anything on the surface that inhibits absorption, the borate solution will remain on the surface and no protection will be imparted to the wood itself.